FAQ

 Sometimes, after you send a survey out, you will see on your dashboard for that survey that some emails bounced.
 To update the bounced emails please follow the steps below:

-1. Click Edit for the Survey and then navigate to Lists.
-Under Respondent List click Download Respondent List.
+1. Click Open Survey for the Survey and then navigate to Lists.
+Under Respondent List click Download List.

 3. Click on Upload Respondent List and upload the edited respondent list.
 Your edits to the emails will be made.

-4. Navigate to Manage and then Send Emails for your survey.
+4. Navigate to Emails for the survey.
 Click on Bounced to select all those respondents for whom the email previously bounced.
-Click the Copy Initial Email button if you would like to use it as a base.
-Edit as appropriate and send a test email to yourself if desired.
-When you are ready click Email Selected Respondents.
+Edit the email as appropriate and send a test email to yourself if desired.
+When you are ready click Email Selected.

 5. The status of respondents will change to Not Started unless the email bounces again, in which case, it will change back to Bounced.